Paola De Micheli: Early beginnings

-Born in a Catholic family, at 16 De Micheli joined Christian Democracy (DC).
+Born in a Catholic family and herself Catholic, at 16 De Micheli joined Christian Democracy (DC).
 A centre-left Christian Democrat, she later joined the Italian People's Party (PPI) and Democracy is Freedom (DL).
 Her first elective role was as municipal councilor of Pontenure from 1999 to 2004.
 In 2007, along with DL, she joined the Democratic Party (PD).
 From 2007 to 2010 she was municipal minister for Human and Economic Resources in Piacenza.

 In the 2008 Italian general election, De Micheli was elected to the Chamber of Deputies and during the 2009 PD leadership election, she supported Pier Luigi Bersani, later elected secretary, who appointed her as new party manager for small and medium-sized enterprises.

 Once re-elected deputy at the 2013 Italian general election, De Micheli has been appointed Undersecretary of the Ministry of Economy in the Renzi Cabinet and the Gentiloni Cabinet, holding the seat from 2014 to 2017.
 In September 2017, De Micheli left her office at the Ministry of Economy to replace Vasco Errani as new Commissioner for the reconstruction of the areas hit by the 2016 and 2017 earthquakes.

 De Micheli was re-elected for the third time to the Chamber of Deputies at the 2018 Italian general election.
 During the 2019 PD leadership election, she supported Nicola Zingaretti; once Zingaretti was elected Secretary, De Micheli's name came out as new possible Deputy Secretary of the PD.